elnardu/linalg_hw/README.md

-# Tools and scripts for generating my linear algebra homework
+# Tools and scripts for generating some parts of my linear algebra homework